GLOBAL MARKETS-World shares cling near record highs | Business

 GLOBAL MARKETS-World shares cling near record highs

-COVID-19 angst also weighed on Japan shares, with the Nikkei falling 0.6%, to a two-week low, following a surge in infections in Tokyo, just weeks before the city hosts the Olympics.
+COVID-19 angst also weighed on Japan shares - the Nikkei fell 0.6% to a two-week low following a surge in infections in Tokyo, just weeks before the city hosts the Olympics.
 MSCI's broadest index of Asia-Pacific shares outside Japan was flat.

-China's blue-chip stock index recovered from earlier losses to close 0.1% higher as pledges by Beijing to continue policy support for its tech sector helped counter worries about a crackdown on ride-hailing giant Didi Global and scrutiny of other platforms companies in the country.
-The MSCI All Country World index closed at a record 724.66 last week and was 0.1% higher on Monday.
+China's blue-chip stock index recovered from earlier losses to close 0.1% higher as pledges by Beijing to continue policy support for its tech sector helped counter worries about a crackdown on ride-hailing giant Didi Global and scrutiny of other platform companies in the country.
+The MSCI All Country World index closed at a record 724.66 last week, and was 0.1% higher on Monday.

 "Equities, of course, continue to shrug off or ignore anything that might be considered remotely negative as they continue their merry and complacent dance towards an inevitable reckoning."
-S&P 500 futures signaled a 0.1% dip for Tuesday's open after the index closed 0.8% higher at a record on Friday.
-The Dow Jones Industrial Average rose 0.4% and the Nasdaq Composite added 0.8% to also hit a record.
+S&P 500 futures signalled a flat open for Tuesday, after the index closed 0.8% higher at a record on Friday.
+The Dow Jones Industrial Average rose 0.4% and the Nasdaq Composite added 0.8%. setting another record.

 U.S. non-farm payrolls increased by a bigger-than-expected 850,000 jobs last month, data on Friday showed.
 But the unemployment rate unexpectedly ticked up to 5.9% from 5.8%, while the closely watched average hourly earnings, a gauge of wage inflation, rose 0.3% last month, lower than the consensus forecast for a 0.4% increase.
 "The goldilocks print suggests there is no need to accelerate the tapering timeline or the implied rate hike profile," Tapas Strickland, an analyst at National Australia Bank, wrote in a client note.

-"Overall the level of payrolls is still 6.8 million below pre-pandemic February 2020 levels and is still below the level of substantial progress needed by the Fed.
+"Overall the level of payrolls is still 6.8 million below pre-pandemic February 2020 levels, and is still below the level of substantial progress needed by the Fed.
 As such there is nothing in this report for the Fed to become hawkish about."
-Eyes will be trained on the minutes of the Federal Open Markets Committee meeting from last month when policymakers surprised markets by signaling two rate hikes by the end of 2023.
+Eyes will be trained on the minutes of the Federal Open Markets Committee meeting from last month, when policymakers surprised markets by signalling two rate hikes by the end of 2023.

-Commentary by Fed officials since then has been more balanced, particularly from Chair Jerome Powell, and investors parse Wednesday's release for further clues on the timing of policy tightening.
-Eurozone government bond yields nudged higher but analysts expect the recent downward trajectory to resume after the U.S. payrolls data.
+Commentary by Fed officials since then has been more balanced, particularly from Chair Jerome Powell, as investors parse Wednesday's release for further clues on the timing of policy tightening.
+Euro zone government bond yields nudged higher but analysts expect the recent downward trajectory to resume after the U.S. payrolls data.

-Germany's 10-year Bund yield was up by half a basis point at -0.231%.
-The dollar was mostly flat on Monday after dropping from a three-month high at the end of last week, pressured by the weaker details of the U.S. payrolls report.
+Germany's 10-year Bund yield was up by one basis point at -0.222%.
+The dollar flagged after dropping from a three-month high at the end of last week, pressured by the weaker details of the U.S. payrolls report.

-Crude oil was rangebound as OPEC+ talks dragged on.
-Saudi Arabia's energy minister pushed back on Sunday against opposition by fellow Gulf producer the United Arab Emirates to a proposed OPEC+ deal and called for "compromise and rationality" to secure an agreement when the group reconvenes on Monday.
-Brent crude added 0.1% $76.21 a barrel, and U.S. crude gained 0.1% to $75.25 a barrel.
+Crude oil climbed as OPEC+ talks dragged on.
+Saudi Arabia's energy minister pushed back on Sunday against opposition by fellow Gulf producer the United Arab Emirates to a proposed OPEC+ deal and called for "compromise and rationality" to secure agreement when the group reconvenes on Monday.
+Brent crude added 0.4% $76.46 a barrel, and U.S. crude gained 0.4% to $75.49 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)